tcdi/plrust/doc/architecture.md

 ## Supporting Crates

-Because PL/Rust implements a fairly complicated language and makes it sound to use as a trusted procedural language, there are multiple supporting crates necessary to make it work.
+Because PL/Rust implements a fairly complicated language with the intention to make it sound to use as a trusted procedural language, there are multiple supporting crates necessary to make it work.

 ### pgx with `features = ["postgrestd", ..]`